sttp/Specification/Output/README.md

 ### Presentation Language

 This specification deals with the serialization and representation of data in external contexts.
-To help describe the format of the data the following high-level syntax will be used.
+To help describe the format of the data a high-level programming syntax will be used.
 The syntax resembles the "C" programming language, however its purpose is to be illustrative and not language accurate.

 #### Standard Endianness